Mitigating optimistic bias in entropic risk estimation and optimization: Introduction

-Our contributions can be described as follows: \begin{enumerate} \item On the theoretical side, we propose a strongly asymptotically consistent bootstrapping procedure to debias the empirical entropic risk estimator.
-Our main contribution lies in developing two bias-correction methods to mitigate the underestimation of the entropic risk in the finite sample case.
-In the first step, both methods fit a distribution to the samples to capture the bias in the samples.
-In the second step, bootstrapping is used to estimate the bias.
-Our methods could be of independent interest for debiasing more general risk measures. \item We introduce a distributionally robust entropic risk minimization problem with a type-$\infty$ Wasserstein ambiguity set with bounded worst-case losses.
-We obtain its tractable robust counterpart for piecewise concave loss functions using Fenchel duality and provide conditions under which the optimal risk from the the DRO problem converges to the true optimal risk. \item On the application side, our work contributes toward data-driven designing of insurance premium pricing and coverage policies.
+\item We show that straightforward maximum likelihood estimation (MLE) can empirically yield a bias correction that is smaller than the true bias of the empirical risk estimator, even with a large training set.
+To address this issue, we introduce two fitting procedures that empirically produce more conservative bias estimates.
+The first approach minimizes a novel loss function designed to fit the distribution of the empirical entropic risk, using an end-to-end differentiable pipeline that leverages automatic differentiation for scalable learning.
+The second approach adopts a simpler strategy based on closed-form fitting of a parametric distribution that exploits the tail behavior of the empirical distribution, making it highly scalable and easy to deploy.
+Our methods could be of independent interest for debiasing more general risk measures.

+\item On the application side, our work contributes toward data-driven designing of insurance premium pricing and coverage policies.
 To the best of our knowledge, this is the first time that a distributionally robust version of the well-known risk-averse insurance pricing problem \citep{Bernard_Liu_2020} is introduced in the literature.
-Our model takes into account the different risk aversion attitudes of the insurer and homeowners as well as the systemic risk associated with catastrophe events. \end{enumerate}
+Our model takes into account the different risk aversion attitudes of the insurer and households as well as the systemic risk associated with correlated events such as floods. \end{enumerate}